codesphere-community/templates/Keycloak/README.md

 - If this is the first time installation, wait for about 30 seconds before continuing to the next step.
 After the first time, it would start in under 15 seconds.
 - Click on the "Open Deployment" button on the top panel of the page.
 ![Alt text](<images/step (7).jpg>)
-- After Keycloak opens, click on "Administration Console" button.
+- After Keycloak opens, click on the "Administration Console" button.
 ![Alt text](<images/step (8).jpg>)
 - Log in with your environment variables KEYCLOAK_ADMIN (username) and KEYCLOAK_ADMIN_PASSWORD (password)
 ![Alt text](<images/step (9).jpg>)
 Congratulations, You have successfully set up Keycloak on Codesphere 🎉

+## Updating
+Go to the "CI Pipelines" and then run the "Prepare" CI command.
+This will automatically delete the old version and update it to the latest version.
+Stop (if needed) and then Re-Run the "Run" CI command to restart it.